-Over the next 6 months, we will be developing a governance model to ensure the effective implementation of York and North Yorkshire's Routemap to Carbon Negative.
+Over the next 12 months, we will be developing a governance model to ensure the effective implementation of York and North Yorkshire's Routemap to Carbon Negative.
 Where possible, we will seek to utilise existing governance structures to support the embedding of net zero and avoid duplication.
-It is important to note that York and North Yorkshire is currently in a period of transition, with local government reorganisation underway in North Yorkshire, and York and North Yorkshire commencing discussions with Government around a devolution deal for the area.
-As a result, governance arrangements are likely to evolve over the next two years.
+It is important to note that York and North Yorkshire is currently in a period of transition, with local government reorganisation underway in North Yorkshire, and York and North Yorkshire underway with discussions with Government around a devolution deal for the area.